WRITE Mystery PLOTS for SCRIPTS or STORIES

 A MYSTERY STRUCTURE can be divided into seven parts.

-- Where – curious about historic or futuristic locations?
+Where – curious about historic, futuristic or exotic locations?

 MYSTERIES are CIRCULAR by NATURE